drcereceres/UpStream/src/readme.txt

 * Fixed long titles overflowing tables on frontend #177
 * Fixed screen reader texts appearing when they shouldn't
 * Fixed Client/Client Users columns being displayed on /projects page even if Clients were disasbled
+* Fixed top menu buttons on frontned not working on smaller screens #179

 = [1.12.1] - 2017-09-19 =